Czechs under fire for harsh, lengthy migrant detentions

 Interior Minister Milan Chovanec defended the Czech policy, saying the existing law obliges police to detain people entering illegally and try to return them across the border.

 "We are not a xenophobic country.
-On the other hand you need to realise that those people break the law: they entered Czech territory without valid documents," he told Reuters.
+On the other hand you need to realize that those people break the law: they entered Czech territory without valid documents," he told Reuters.

 "They are not held that long, we try to return them to the nearest country, in line with European law.
 We return them to Austria within seven days.
 The problem is that Greece or Hungary do not accept people back, so they stay for 40 days."